 Students are often eager to start planning their travel abroad, including weekend excursions and bucketlist adventures.
 Getting started can be difficult, but we've gathered some resources to help you get started.

-Please note that Illinois State, OISP, and the Study Abroad Team do NOT endorse or recommend any commercial products, processes, or services.
+Please note that Illinois State, OIE, and the Study Abroad Team do NOT endorse or recommend any commercial products, processes, or services.
 Therefore, any mention of commercial products, processes, or services listed below cannot be construed as an endorsement or recommendation.